khulnasoft/readyapi.js/documentation/adonisjs.md

-# Ready API Reference for AdonisJS
+# Scalar API Reference for AdonisJS

 AdonisJS is a TypeScript-first web framework for building web apps and API servers.
 It comes with support for testing, modern tooling, an ecosystem of official packages, and more.

 And you know what?
-There’s also a great [community package to add OpenAPI support](https://github.com/ad-on-is/adonis-autoswagger) and it comes with the Ready API reference by default.
+There’s also a great [community package to add OpenAPI support](https://github.com/ad-on-is/adonis-autoswagger) and it comes with the Scalar API reference by default.

 ## Create a new AdonisJS project (optional)